 Once it leaves a department, the Zero Waste Program will not be able to locate items for individuals.
 Please keep lost and found for 2 weeks in case someone comes looking for it.
 Please do not refer students to the Zero Waste Program as the items get donated upon pick-up.

 If an office or individual is doing a clean-out or has a need to recycle a large quantity of materials, please plan ahead.
 Contact 541-346-5275 to schedule delivery of clean-out barrels and for pick-ups of special materials.

 REFILLABLE CONTAINERS LEFT IN DEPARTMENTS

-Please place refillable containers left in your department (i.e. water bottles, refillable mugs, ceramic cups etc...), next to a recycling/zero waste station.
+Please place “refillable” containers left in your department (i.e. water bottles, refillable mugs, ceramic cups etc...), next to a recycling/zero waste station in a bag or box.
 Please label for recycling and it will be picked up when the site is serviced.
 These items are getting sanitized and re-distributed to campus.

 REUSABLE OFFICE SUPPLY (ROSE)

 The Campus Zero Waste Program operates the Reusable Office Supply Exchange (R.O.S.E.) located in 182 PLC.
 This is a self-service program and it is up to departments to deliver and/or retrieve items.
 The Zero Waste Program does not offer any pick-up and delivery service for this area.

 The key can be accessed through the English Department located on the first floor of PLC.
 Bring reusable items you no longer need and set them in the designated area.
 The Zero Waste Program keeps the area organized and records savings from avoided costs of purchasing new items. *The office is closed from 12-1PM daily.

 Campus Operations operates the Surplus Furniture Exchange located in the Romania building.
 When moving